-Testimony began Monday in Cleveland in the trial of a 67-year-old defendant who calls himself Bobby Thompson.
-Authorities identify him as Harvard-trained lawyer and former military intelligence officer John Donald Cody
+The defendant going on trial Monday calls himself Bobby Thompson.
+But authorities identified him as Harvard-trained lawyer and former military intelligence officer John Donald Cody.